-Tetracycline HCl is a light-sensitive bacteriostatic polyketide antibiotic frequently used in a wide range of in vitro cell culture applications.
-Tetracycline (achromycin) is a first-generation tetracycline antibiotic and was first identified in 1953 by Chemist Lloyd Conover’s team at Pfizer, in collaboration with R.B.
+Tetracycline Hydrochloride, EP/USP (syn.
+Tetracycline HCl) is a light-sensitive bacteriostatic polyketide antibiotic frequently used in a wide range of in vitro cell culture applications.
+Tetracycline (achromycin) is a first-generation tetracycline antibiotic and was first identified in 1953 by Lloyd Conover’s chemistry team at Pfizer, in collaboration with R.B.
 Woodward of Harvard University.
-Tetracycline is a naturally occurring antibiotic from S. aureofaciens, S. rimosus, and S. viridofacien that shows wide ranging activity against both gram-negative and gram-positive bacteria.
+Tetracycline is a naturally occurring antibiotic from S. aureofaciens, S. rimosus, and S. viridofacien that shows wide-ranging activity against both Gram-negative and Gram-positive bacteria.

-Tetracycline HCl conforms to both EP and USP specifications.
+Tetracycline Hydrochloride, EP/USP conforms to both EP and USP specifications.

-Mammalian cells are not vulnerable to the effect of tetracycline as these cells contain no 30S ribosomal subunits so do not accumulate the drug.
+Mammalian cells are not vulnerable to the effect of Tetracycline as these cells contain no 30S ribosomal subunits so no accumulation results.

 Anhydrotetracycline: Not more than 0.5%

 |Microbiology Applications||Tetracycline HCl is routinely used as a selective agent to select for bacterial cells that have been transformed with a plasmid that contains the tetracycline resistance gene, tet.
 Tetracycline is typically used at 10 µg/mL.

 Tetracycline HCl has activity against the bacteria causing: Q fever, Rocky Mountain spotted fever, tick fevers, typhus fever, and Brill-Zinsser disease.
 It is also used to to treat upper respiratory infections and acne.
 It has been used in studies of multidrug resistance and potential side effects including acute pancreatitis.